Analysis | The dramatic governing changes Democrats could make if they take power

-“Nothing is off the table,” Senate Minority Leader Charles E. Schumer (D-N.Y.) told fellow Senate Democrats over the weekend about what might happen if Republicans fill this seat, cementing the court’s conservative tilt.
+“Nothing is off the table,” Senate Minority Leader Charles E. Schumer (N.Y.) told fellow Senate Democrats over the weekend about what might happen if Republicans fill this seat, cementing the court’s conservative tilt.

 But chatter about these changes was already happening among Democrats well before last week.
-There were nearly a dozen proposals floated to this end during the Democratic primary, based on a few longstanding Democratic frustrations that a minority of the country has picked the current Senate Republican majority (which then approves who sits on the Supreme Court), and the fact that recent Republican presidential wins have come through the electoral college despite popular vote losses.
+There were nearly a dozen proposals floated to this end during the Democratic primary, based on a few long-standing Democratic frustrations that a minority of the country has picked the current Senate Republican majority (which then approves who sits on the Supreme Court), and the fact that recent Republican presidential wins have come through the electoral college despite popular-vote losses.

-Here are the reforms that are being talked about by some in the Democratic Party, in the order of likelihood they could happen.
+Here are the overhauls that are being talked about by some in the Democratic Party, in the order of likelihood they could happen.

 Get rid of the filibuster